prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 43.x to 44.x

+If you have explicitly set `prometheusOperator.admissionWebhooks.failurePolicy`, this value is now always used even when `.prometheusOperator.admissionWebhooks.patch.enabled` is `true` (the default).

 ### From 42.x to 43.x

 This version upgrades Prometheus-Operator to v0.61.1, Prometheus to v2.40.5 and Thanos to v0.29.0.